Amer Zahr: Early life

-Zahr was born in Lebanon to refugee parents of Palestinian heritage originally from Acre, and then moved to the United States when he was three years old.
+Zahr was born in Jordan to refugee parents of Palestinian heritage originally from Nazareth, and then moved to the United States when he was three years old.
 His father is Christian and his mother is Muslim, and he was raised with both traditions in the Philadelphia area.

 Career

 In 2013, Zahr founded the "1001 Laughs Dearborn Comedy Festival," which continues annually.
 He wrote "Being a Palestinian Makes Me Smile" and made the documentary We’re Not White, which was released in August 2017.

-In 2016, Zahr served a national surrogate for presidential candidate Bernie Sanders.
+In 2016, Zahr served as a national surrogate for presidential candidate Bernie Sanders.

+Jill Stein, the presumptive Green Party nominee for President, was reportedly considering Zahr to be her running mate in the 2024 United States presidential election, despite his being Constitutionally ineligible for the office.

 Personal life

 Zahr lives, and is based in, Dearborn, Michigan.
 He is an adjunct professor at the University of Detroit Mercy School of Law.
+Zahr also holds Israeli citizenship through his mother, who was born in Acre, Israel.